Xomboodle/NerdBot-v2/README.md

 - A mute tool, for those server members that get just a bit too annoying in chat
 - And many more to come!

-As of 6th Jan 2024, Nerdbot 2.0 is still under development, and not released to the wide world.
+As of 5th Feb 2024, Nerdbot 2 officially went online in a select number of servers.
+It is currently utilising JSON files as storage, but with its new host home, this will be steadily migrated over to using a MySQL database for better data storage.
+Work for this is currently ongoing.

 ### What about the old Nerdbot?